-61 countries 5 continents coming up on 3 years on the road since I first left home, now in the America's, in Mexico next stop Central and South America on the 2nd of October 2013, so far so good, this riding a motorcycle around the world is fun.
+63 countries 5 continents 3 years on the road since I first left home, now in Central America, next stop South America on the 3rd of March 2014 via boat Stalhatte, so far so good, this riding a motorcycle around the world is fun.

 My baby enjoying the Grand Canyon

 Ok from the start

 Hi there my name is Sheldon Thomson and this is my little round the world adventure, its just a Sunday ride that has gone for 950 days or thereabout so far.

 From the very start my real adventure really got underway on October 25th 2007 when I pulled over on the Pacific Hwy New South Wales Australia to answer my mobile phone when a Kenworth semi tralier came into the break down lane and rammed into my car leaving me with 13 fractured ribs, 6 fractures in my back, lacerated liver (nearly in half apparently), collapsed lung and a knock on the head.